 Anker used to be known for battery packs, but it quickly made a name for itself in audio as well.
-Under the Soundcore brand, it has released products from ranging from Bluetooth speakers to true wireless earbuds, but the Soundcore Liberty Air were one of the first from the company.
+Under the Soundcore brand, it has released products ranging from Bluetooth speakers to true wireless earbuds, but the Soundcore Liberty Air were one of the first from the company.
 Even though they have newer models available now, how have these held up?
 Let’s find out.

 Who are they for?